Music B.A.

 4. In required and elective seminars, critical thinking and writing are assessed when students present a project or paper at the end of term.

-Contemporary Practices Concentration
+Compositional Practices Concentration

 Course Requirements